Lameguy64/PSn00bSDK/indev/README.md

   The Github release of this work-in-progress component includes delay corrections for PAL consoles.

+  **NOTE**: the `io/pads` example also shows how to poll controllers manually in a slightly different way (using a timer), and includes a reusable low-level pad driver.

 Work-in-progress components such as psxcd, interlace-exp, xptest and partest are not included, as the former was completed while the remaining latter are merely scrap test programs.